ralphkjones/CucumberSikuliSlides/README.md

 # CucumberSikuliSlides

-This is the simplest possible build script setup for using Cucumber with Sikuli Slides in the step definitions.
+This is the simplest possible build script setup for using Sikuli Slides with Cucumber JVM in the step definitions.

 The project tests three data sets in a DataTable:

 @googleSearch
 Feature: Google Searches

-  In order to learn the sikuli slides ineterface to cucmber jvm I want to Use Google to search for different subjects and give different results
+  In order to learn the sikuli slides interface to cucumber JVM I want to Use Google to search for different subjects and give different results

   Scenario Outline: Search for a few things at www.google.com
-    Given I have opened google as my search engine When I enter "<searchString>"
+    Given I have opened google as my search engine When I enter "searchString"
-    Then I should see "<powerPointFile>" "<helloBlurb>"
+    Then I should see "powerPointFile" "helloBlurb"

     Examples:
       | searchString  | powerPointFile    | helloBlurb           |